 Today, distribution is a complex field.
 Obviously, the Internet has replaced massive printed catalogues, and e-commerce is a key technology.
 Distributors boast about the breadth and depth of their stock.
 (Although there is disagreement about how to count the numbers.
 Mouser argues that some distributors’ count is based on their own part numbering, which assigns separate part numbers to the same product in tubes, on reels, in trays, or whatever.
 But the numbers are always a point of dispute.)

 With components, life is relatively simple.
 Most sites allow comparison of different products and provide data sheets and app notes.
 But, a few years ago, they recognised that people want a component only because they are building a system, and so they began to offer design tools for PCB layout.
 Obviously, you would choose your components from that distributor’s offerings, and the design tools would have detailed knowledge of each component, not just its physical footprint and pin-outs, but, in the more advanced versions, they would also have an understanding of their behaviour, allowing modelling of the system, and letting the user play “what if?” games, changing devices to optimise performance or price.
 The distributor may also supply technical support, of varying levels.
 The end result would be a PCB design and a Bill of Materials (BoM).
-But again, what the designer really wants is a product, not a BoM or a Gerber file, so some distributors now offer a logistics and manufacturing service, using selected board manufacturers and board stuffing companies and taking responsibility for all the activities needed to build and deliver the completed product to a warehouse, or to multiple warehouses.
+But again, what the designer really wants is a product, not a BoM or a Gerber file, so some distributors now offer a logistics and manufacturing service, using selected board manufacturers and board stuffing companies and taking responsibility for all the activities needed to build and deliver the completed product to a warehouse, or to top self storage centres in Melbourne to save time and money.
 In some cases, they may even add your new product to their stock.

 The design service assumes certain skills on the part of the customer, which, particularly with the growth of the IoT and the explosion of “Things”, may not exist.
 So, alongside the design services has grown a mass of reference designs.
 These may come from device manufactures who create reference designs as an extension to application notes, from the distributors’ own development teams, or, in some cases, from users who contribute through user communities hosted on the distributor’s web site.
 There is an increasing number of development boards and kits for the purpose of supporting the reference designs.
 While these have always been a part of the device manufacturer’s portfolio, the rise of third party boards, such as Arduino, Beagle Bone, and, outstandingly, Raspberry Pi, has made a major transformation, with some of these boards, particularly Raspberry Pi, being used for even quite high-volume production products.